Do you know road safety rules?

 Read more:

-Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
+Before buying this insurance issued by AAI Limited trading as AAMI, read the Product Disclosure Statement.
+The Target Market Determination is also available.
 Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
-Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
-The Target Market Determination is also available.

 The information is intended to be of general nature only.
 Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
 Please make your own enquiries.